lexreynolds03/lexreynolds03/README.md

 - 👋 Hi, I’m @lexreynolds03
 - 👀 I’m interested in ...
-Data Structures and Algos, and AI.
+Data Analysis, SQL, and AI.
 - 🌱 I’m currently learning ... java, python and SQL.
 - 💞️ I’m looking to collaborate on ... anything at all!
 - 📫 How to reach me ... email @lexreynolds03@gmail.com.